skip to main content

 2. Money Bags

-A product of Learning Resources, the Money Bags coin value board game offers the chance for young children to practice collecting, counting, and exchanging realistic-looking money.
-Players who earn more money than their opponents are crowned the winner!
+A product of Learning Resources, the Money Bags coin value board game offers the chance for young children to enhance their skills in collecting, counting, and exchanging realistic-looking money.
+Players who earn more money than their opponents emerge as winners!

 Cost